Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.3.1-1.png)

-Similarly, students whose mother is teacher performs significantly better than other students.
-Students whose mother is working in health industry performs also well, whereas the effect of parents job to be health related is not so significant in father's job case.
+Similarly, students whose mothera are teachers perform significantly better than other students.
+Students whose mothers are working in health industry also do well.
+In fact, having a mother working in the health industry seems to have a bigger impact on student's grades compared to having a father working in the health industry.

 ``` r
 mosaic(G3_erasmus ~ Mjob,student_por,